pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/crossguard/authoring-a-policy-pack.md

             // simply prints a warning for users, while a "mandatory" policy will block an update from proceeding.
             enforcementLevel: "mandatory",

-            // The validateTypedResource function allows you to filter resources.
+            // The validateResourceOfType function allows you to filter resources.
 In this case, the rule only
             // applies to S3 buckets and reports a violation if the acl is "public-read" or "public-read-write".
-            validateResource: validateTypedResource(aws.s3.Bucket, (bucket, args, reportViolation) => {
+            validateResource: validateResourceOfType(aws.s3.Bucket, (bucket, args, reportViolation) => {
                 if (bucket.acl === "public-read" || bucket.acl === "public-read-write") {
                     reportViolation(
                         "You cannot set public-read or public-read-write on an S3 bucket. " +